-Costa Rica is an adventure travelers dream!
-Fly through the rain forest canopy on a zip line, climb a volcano, go white water rafting, surf the best waves in Central America, hook the big fish on a deep sea excursion or simply relax on a white sand beach.
+Costa Rica is an adventure traveler’s dream!
+Fly through the rainforest canopy on a zip line, climb a volcano, go white water rafting, surf the best waves in Central America, hook the big fish on a deep-sea excursion, or simply relax on a white sand beach.
 Costa Rica is also practically synonymous with ecotourism, with 25% of the country protected as national parks and nature preserves.
-The rich array of birds, wildlife and unusual flora is astounding.
+The rich array of birds, wildlife, and unusual flora is astounding.

 Land of Volcanoes

-Just 23 miles from the capital city of San Jose is Poas Volcano. Â Narrow roads wind through fertile farms and dark forests up to volcano, but you have to hike the last half mile to reach the mile-wide crater that sometimes spews steam and muddy water into the air.
+Just 23 miles from the capital city of San Jose is Poas Volcano.
+Narrow roads wind through fertile farms and dark forests up to the volcano, but you must hike the last half mile to reach the mile-wide crater that sometimes spews steam and muddy water into the air.
 You can also you can hike the well-groomed and marked hiking trails through the cloud forest that rings the crater.
 For a different view, visit Irazu Volcano where the desolate landscape looks like the surface of the moon and the rotten-egg smell of sulfur is pervasive.
 Travel Maestro tip: Clouds usually descend by noon, so visit early in the day for the best views.

 Arenal Area

 One of the most visited volcanoes in Costa Rica is the majestic Arenal Volcano.
-For fifty years, Arenal erupted dramatically with smoke, gas and lava almost every day, but it has entered a resting phase and has not erupted since 2010.
+For fifty years, Arenal erupted dramatically with smoke, gas, and lava almost every day, but it has entered a resting phase and has not erupted since 2010.
 Even without eruptions, the Arenal area offers a wealth of outdoor activities to enjoy.
-This most scenic and accessible area is the adventure capital of Costa Rica and not to be missed.
-The charming town of La Fortuna at the base of the volcano is a good base from which you can enjoy horseback riding, whitewater rafting, hiking or cave exploration.
-After active adventure, be sure to relax at the La Fortuna Waterfall or spend a day at one of the area’s many hot springs.
-Three days or more in this area is needed to take full advantage of the many activities available.
+This most scenic and accessible area is the adventure capital of Costa Rica.
+The charming town of La Fortuna at the base of the volcano is a good base from which you can enjoy horseback riding, whitewater rafting, hiking, or cave exploration.
+After all of the active adventure, be sure to relax at the La Fortuna Waterfall or spend a day at one of the area’s many hot springs.
+Spend three days or more in this area to take full advantage of the many activities available.Â

 Rainforest Canopy Tours